sirgallo/rdb/Readme.md

 All raft applications are in `./cmd`.
 For more information on running the applications, check out [CMD](./cmd/Readme.md).

 Both the `RequestVoteRPC` and `AppendEntryRPC` proto buffer schemas can be found under [proto](./proto).

+All functions have been documented with in depth explanations.